Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Ways to Move Forward

 Automatic content moderation can be deployed at the point of a message creation at the user's side.
-Yet, instead of banning abusive posts, techniques such as \textit{nudging} and \textit{value sensitive design} can be used to alter users' behavior \cite{jane2017}.
+Yet, instead of banning abusive posts, techniques such as \textit{nudging} and \textit{value sensitive design} can be used to alter users' behavior \shortcite{jane2017}.
 Based on research in the social sciences and the psychology of human behavior, communication tools can be designed in such a way that default actions would result in desirable, socially acceptable interactions, while socially unacceptable behavior would still be possible, but require extra effort from the users.
 Such communication environments would not eliminate online abuse completely, but would discourage anti-social interactions, and, hopefully, significantly reduce their occurrence.
 For example, in the popular online multi-player game ``League of Legends'' the introduction of the requirement to explicitly opt-in to online chat between opposing teams significantly reduced the number of negative (and often abusive) conversations and increased the number of positive exchanges.\footnote{\url{https://www.polygon.com/2012/10/17/3515178/the-league-of-legends-team-of-scientists-}\\\url{trying-to-cure-toxic}} Alternatively, the communication tool can make it more difficult to post explicitly abusive messages by alerting the user that their message contains offensive content and asking for confirmation of their intentions.
 Technology can also monitor the user's emotions (using verbal and non-verbal cues) and can be set up in a way that it blocks sending any online messages for a period of time if the user feels angry, frustrated, or annoyed.
-Such settings would be controlled by the user and can prevent them from doing harm in a heat of the moment.
+Such settings would be controlled by the user and can prevent them from doing harm in the heat of the moment.

 Another interesting direction is style transfer in texts.
-The goal here is to automatically translate an abusive text into a non-abusive one while preserving as much (non-offensive) meaning as possible \cite{nogueira-dos-santos-etal-2018-fighting,tran2020towards}.
+The goal here is to automatically translate an abusive text into a non-abusive one while preserving as much (non-offensive) meaning as possible \shortcite{nogueira-dos-santos-etal-2018-fighting,tran2020towards}.
 This technology can be useful for mitigating harmful outputs produced by bots as well as for proposing alternative, non-offensive rephrasings to human messages.
+However, care must be taken not to advertently or inadvertently manipulate users' views or introduce further biases.